AndreCerqueira/Bombs-And-Carrots/README.txt

     - Bug with timer

 Others
-    - UI
+    - Bug with the explosion after level completion
+    - Bug with player sprite after level completion
+    - Bug in placing the bomb
     - Sound
     - Music
-    - Reset after catch carrot

 Nice to have
     - Rockets